Asymptomatic, Presymptomatic, and Symptomatic Transmission

 Airplanes, buses, and cars

 It would be not-very-ethical to experiment on whether humans can get COVID-19 infection from aerosols in enclosed spaces, such as airplanes and buses (World Health Organization “Key Criteria”).
 But people created several natural experiments that scientists studied.
 The Korean Centers for Disease Control studied whether people got infected on air flights evacuating Koreans from Italy during the epidemic there.
 They found that two probably previously uninfected passengers were infected during the flights.
 But it is uncertain if they received the SARS-CoV-2 viruses from fomites or aerosols (Bae, Shin, et al).
-These natural experiments show that aerosols and fomite surfaces probably transmit much of the infections.
+These natural experiments show that aerosols or fomite surfaces can transmit these infections.

 People transmitted on buses also.
 Early in the pandemic, hundreds of people traveled to an outdoor Buddhist ceremony in China.
 One person had just started symptoms, and traveled on a bus to and from the ceremony.
 The only people subsequently infected either rode the same enclosed bus with recycling air conditioning, or were close to the infected person at the ceremony (Rabin; Shen et al.).
 One infected person probably transmitted to several others on a bus and a minivan, mainly to people who were not wearing masks and were downwind of the internal air flow (Luo et al.).

-A review of all published, peer-reviewed reports of COVID-19 risk and transmission on airplanes from January 24 to September 21, 2020 showed many cases of secondary transmission occurred on flights when few people wore masks, and few or no transmission cases when almost all people wore masks (Doucleff; Freedman, Wilder-Smith).
+Reviews of published, peer-reviewed reports of COVID-19 risk and transmission on airplanes showed many cases of secondary transmission occurred on flights when few people wore masks, and few or no transmission cases when almost all people wore masks (Blomquist et al.; Doucleff; Nir-Paz et al.; Freedman, Wilder-Smith).
 Transmission probably occurred to several people during long waits in international airports and a flight to Ireland, when some infected people and some uninfected people wore masks and some did not.
 The infected people then spread COVID-19 to others across Ireland (McMahon; Murphy et al).

 Scientists also experimented with measuring floating aerosol particles, and falling particles deposited on surfaces in commercial passenger airplanes.
 They found low densities of particles in the air, probably “…due to both airframes’ high air exchange rates, downward ventilation design, and HEPA-filtered recirculation.“ They found particles on horizontal surfaces, but less on vertical surfaces (Mitchell; Silcott et al.; Wade).
 For these reasons, there may be less risk of getting COVID-19 in a passenger plane than in most buildings (Pombal, et al.).